rpryzant/SubCrawl/code_release/README.md

 * `ffmpy`
 * `nltk`

-Additionally, some of the corpus_processing scripts make use of [google/sentencepiece](https://github.com/google/sentencepiece):
+Additionally, some of the corpus_processing scripts make use of [google/sentencepiece](https://github.com/google/sentencepiece), which has installation instructions on its github page.

 ## Description